Midland (band): History

 Cameron Duddy started playing music after a difficult situation in his family; he found that music helped to lessen the tension, saying, "Sometimes you don't get to talk about all the things that you maybe want to talk about and the ice breaker started to be music."
 Duddy got his first guitar from his father; it helped him to find his identity for becoming a musician.

 Duddy is also a music video director; he won an MTV Video Music Award for "Locked Out of Heaven" by artist Bruno Mars.
 He has directed over 20 music videos in his career, working with several top artist.

-Midland's first song, "Fourteen Gears", was around 2015.
+Midland's first song, "Fourteen Gears", came out around 2015.
 The song, according to Duddy, was "another one of the early moments that defined and solidified the band."